yeti-switch/doc/docs/en/yeti-ui-system.rst

 Max Records
     Maximum amount of records which YETI can save to CSV file on every list-type page (*Download: CSV* button at the bottom of page).
 Import Max Threads
-    Number of threads for import from CSV proccess.
+    Number of threads for import from CSV process.
 Import Helpers Dir
-    Helper directory where YETI saves temporary files durring import from CSV process.
+    Helper directory where YETI saves temporary files during import from CSV process.
 Active Calls Require Filter
     Requre any filter on the *RT data -> Active Calls* page.
 Registrations Require Filter